 - Ludlow – Left up hill from main station entrance (Shrewsbury side) and right at the T-junction at the top.
 A few hundred yards along, on left, in what looks rather like a converted pub.

 - Lydney – The station is unfortunately rather well out of town.
 Leave station and strike northwards up the access road.
 After crossing bypass continue along the path through the park into town (becomes doubtfully lit).
-By the bus station there’s a Chinese; there’s also a chippy on the High Street and another hidden round the back facing onto the car park (bit dry).
+By the bus station there’s a Chinese; there’s also a chippy on the High Street (another one disguised as a pub).

 - Moreton-in-Marsh – Walk up road to main street.
 On opposite side of green/ car park/ war memorial.